Skip Ribbon Commands

 • cover both net scope 1 and net scope 2 emissions.

-The CER published a consultation paper seeking feedback on the practical implementation of the Guidelines for the Corporate Emissions Reduction Transparency (CERT) report.
-Consultation was open from 18 October to 1 November 2021.
+We published a consultation paper seeking feedback on the practical implementation of the guidelines for the report.

 What we heard